josephluck/helix/docs/Views/State-And-Actions.md

 }
 ```

-Since routes are pure functions, they can be tested independently from the rest of the application easily by injecting a mocked state, prev and actions.
+Since routes are pure functions, they can be tested independently from the rest of the application easily by injecting a mocked `state`, `prev` and `actions`.